eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

 ```

 The errors come from a [standardized error list](https://github.com/COVESA/vehicle_service_catalog/blob/master/vsc-error.yml),
-and for each method in VSC a range clause can be used to specify which errors from that list that are applicable.
+and for each method in VSC, a range clause can be used to specify which errors from that list that are applicable.

-It in in VSC explicitly [specified](https://github.com/COVESA/vehicle_service_catalog#methods-list-object-error) that:
+It is in VSC explicitly [specified](https://github.com/COVESA/vehicle_service_catalog#methods-list-object-error) that:

-_Transport-layer issues arising from interrupted communication, services going down, etc, are handled on a language-binding level where each language library implements their own way of detecting, reporting, and recovering from network-related errors._
+_Transport-layer issues arising from interrupted communication, services going down, etc, are handled on a language-binding level where each language library implements its own way of detecting, reporting, and recovering from network-related errors._

-This means that VSC error messages intentionally covers a smaller subset than gRPC error messages.
+This means that VSC error messages intentionally cover a smaller subset than gRPC error messages.
 Unlike gRPC,
-there is in VSC currently no detailed documentation on when individual error codes shall be used, which could cause
+there is currently no detailed documentation in VCS on when individual error codes shall be used, which could cause
 problems as some error codes are similar.

-### SDV error handling for gRPC interfaces e.g. VAL vehicles services
+### SDV error handling for gRPC interfaces (e.g., VAL vehicles services)

 - Use gRPC error codes as base
 - Document in proto files (as comments) which error codes that the service implementation can emit and the meaning of them.
-(Errors that only are emitted by the gRPC framework do not need to be listed)
+(Errors that only are emitted by the gRPC framework do not need to be listed.)
-- Do not - unless there are special reasons - add explicit error/status fields to rpc return messages
+- Do not - unless there are special reasons - add explicit error/status fields to rpc return messages.
 - Additional error information can be given by free text fields in gRPC error codes.
-Note however that sensitive information like `Given password ABCD does not match expected password EFGH` should not be passed in an unprotected/unencrypted manner.
+Note, however, that sensitive information like `Given password ABCD does not match expected password EFGH` should not be passed in an unprotected/unencrypted manner.

 ### SDV handling of gRPC error codes

-The table below gives for each gRPC error code guidelines on:
+The table below gives error code guidelines for each gRPC on:

-- If it is relevant for a client to retry the call or not if receiving the error code.
-Retry is only relevant if the error is of temporary nature.
+- If it is relevant for a client to retry the call or not when receiving the error code.
+Retry is only relevant if the error is of a temporary nature.
 - Which VSC error code matches the respective gRPC error code
 - When to use the error code when implementing a service.